Section214/S214-Settings/settings.md

 #### hook (implements a custom field through a WordPress action)

-Beyond the required options, this field type takes no arguements.
+Beyond the required options, this field type takes no arguments.
 This field is rendered based on the action `your_plugin_<field_id>`.
 In other words, if you added a hook field with an ID of `custom_field`, you would have to hook `your_plugin_custom_field` to render it.

 ## Settings methods